Work with Us

 • Our team sources premium California grown flowers, creates your designs, and handles delivery and setup at your venue.
 We coordinate timing with your planner to ensure seamless installation.

 • You get to enjoy stunning florals without lifting a finger.
-We handle all setup and breakdown, so you can focus on celebrating.
+We handle dropping off personals at your getting ready spot, handle all setup and breakdown, so you can focus on celebrating.

 Close-up of a speckled ceramic vase with clay chain details wrapped around its neck.